 Our graduates play key roles in education and business settings as:

-This certificate is available from the Mayborn Graduate Institute of Journalism, the Department of Library and Information Sciences and the Department of Learning Technologies.
+This certificate is available from the Mayborn Graduate Institute of Journalism, the Department of Information Science and the Department of Learning Technologies.
 This 18-credit-hour program provides you written, visual and technical competencies required to successfully communicate in modern environments.Program certificates in Learning Technologies

 These certificates include: